clemstoquart/spring-boot-sample/README.md

 Spring Boot 2.4 app designed for training purpose.

-## Presentation

-Presentation slides are available in the `slides` folder.

-Open the `index.html` file in your favorite browser to watch it.

 ## Tools required

 You need a JDK 15 to build and run this app.